pawelp0499/online-banking-database/README.md

 ORACLE database to support online banking application.
 It alllows  to:

+**BUSINESS LOGIC:**

 ◾ creating new accounts, deactivating accounts

 ◾ transactions management, data reporting and analyzing

+◾ storing historical data pre-change eg. the personal data of customers

+◾ account number format to the IBAN standard

+◾ validation of pesel number, customer age and other data

+**TECHNICAL AND OTHERS:**

-◾ storing logs from the operations of changing the personal data of users
+◾ storing logs from the db operations eg. packages initializing, logging parameters of subprograms and others

+◾ finding and compiling all invalid database objects

 <p align="center"> <img src="https://cdn-icons-png.flaticon.com/512/7212/7212914.png" width="150" height="150" /></p>